Surfndez/ArcticCodeVault-MyProjects/README.md

 This repository contains all my personal projects.
-Created as a contribution to the GitHub Arctic Vault Archives.
+Created as a contribution to the GitHub Arctic Code Vault Archives.